jundalisay/sp/content/en/material/fallacies/crackpot.md

 So we assume that it will also take that around that time for people to actually read up on Cartesian Science (which unites Classical Physics with Quantum Mechanics and Medicine, at least).

-Only a severe event such as a nuclear war or an asteroid impact would rush the adoption of a new Physics and the discading of the current scam-based one that has Einstein as its Jesus.
+Only a severe event such as a nuclear war or an asteroid impact would rush the adoption of a new Physics and the discarding of the current scam-based one that has Einstein as its Jesus.

+Only then will humans free their minds from being told that nothing travels faster than light.
+When they get rid of this limiting imposition then the reality of the teleportation of masses will be more realizable.